promptfile/promptfile/apps/demo/README.md

-# Glass demos
+# `.prompt` demos

-This folder contains examples of using Glass.
+This folder contains examples of using `.prompt`.
 The best place to start is [Examples](./examples).

-This folder is also used as the default workspace when launching/developing the `vscode-glass` extension; this way as you're developing Glass, you can easily test your changes across all of the examples.
+This folder is also used as the default workspace when launching/developing the `vscode-glass` extension; this way as you're developing `.prompt`, you can easily test your changes across all of the examples.

 Want more information?
-Check out the [Glass docs](https://docs.glass).
+Check out the [`.prompt` docs](https://promptfile.org).